ivbrajkovic/js-chronicles/Functional JavaScript/composition.md

 <a id="composition"></a>
 ### Building Bridges with Function Composition 🧩

 With pure functions in our arsenal, we’ve mastered the craft of creating reliable, self-contained tools.
 Like perfectly sculpted **Lego bricks** 🧱, they’re simple, reusable, and ready to assemble.
 But bricks alone don’t make a castle—it’s how you combine them that unlocks their full potential.
-This is the essence of **function composition**—assembling these bricks into elegant, functional systems that focus on solving domain-specific problems while abstracting away implementation details.
+This is the essence of **function composition**—assembling these bricks into elegant, functional systems that solve domain-specific problems while abstracting away implementation details.

 Let’s see it in action with a simple workflow for calculating a shopping cart’s total.
 First, we define our reusable **utility functions**—the building blocks of our composition:
 ```typescript